timjogorman/RicherEventDescription/guidelines.md

 -- coreference, part/whole relations, set/member relations and bridging
 relations between entities.

-These exist in the same ``stage'' precisely so that the anotation of both may be done at the same time.
+These exist in the same stage precisely so that the anotation of both may be done at the same time.
 When initally learning to annotate, however, one is encouraged to start by annotating entities and events first, and then adding entity coreference links.
-As one gains competence at the task, you are encouraged to attempt to interleaf these tasks into a single read through the document; section XXXXXXX details the ``pre-annotation'' which annotators actually will encounter in context, and discuss how to interact with in.
+As one gains competence at the task, you are encouraged to attempt to interleaf these tasks into a single read through the document; section XXXXXXX details the pre-annotation which annotators actually will encounter in context, and discuss how to interact with it.

 ### Marking Entities and Events